-Kaul launches clergy sex abuse probe
+Kaul launches clergy sexual abuse probe

 Kaul declined to elaborate on his tactics if the dioceses won’t turn over information.
 He repeatedly implored survivors to contact the DOJ and tell their stories to investigators, no matter how long ago the abuse took place.
 Those stories could provide the basis for search warrants.

-Kaul was flanked by clergy abuse survivors who praised him for undertaking the review.
+Kaul said during his news conference that the review would extend to other faith leaders outside the Catholic Church if that’s where the facts lead.
+Still, he was flanked by Catholic clergy abuse survivors who praised him for undertaking the review.

 “My family and I have been waiting years for this opportunity,” said Patricia Gallagher Marchant, who won a six-figure settlement from the Diocese of Madison in the early 1990s after she reported a priest at her parish in Monona abused her when she was seven or eight years old in the 1960s.
 “Today, we’re asking survivors to speak about what’s unspeakable to them.
 You get to tell your story.
 Please, all of you call.
 Your story matters.”